Ashik80/oauth2jwtgen/README.md

 ## Example

-Take a look at the `example.go` file for a detailed server setup
+Take a look at the `example.go` file for a detailed server setup with cookie based authentication